eclipse-cbi/p2repo-sbom/docs/overview.md

 each such jar is mapped to a [nested component](https://cyclonedx.org/docs/1.6/json/#components_items_components).

 The CBI p2 SBOM generator scans for such jars on the bundle classpath, and attempts to determine the corresponding Maven artifact:
-- It looks for POM details in the jar or adjacent to jar to determine the Maven coordinates.
+- It looks for POM details in the jar or adjacent to the jar to determine the Maven coordinates.
 - It queries Maven Central for the SHA-1 of the jar.
 - It queries Maven Central based on the `artifactId`, `version`, and optional `classifier` as determined by the name of the jar.

-Based on a successful query result, the generator will verify that the corresponding Maven artifact exists and is byte-for-byte equal to nested jar.
+Based on a successful query result, the generator will verify that the corresponding Maven artifact exists and is byte-for-byte equal to the nested jar.
 If the Maven artifact is byte-for-byte equal, a Maven-type [PURL](#purl) is associated with the nested jar component.